Environment

 Waste Disposal

 Limiting our use of resources and minimizing our waste remain a core component of Amphenol’s operational management culture.
 Our operations employ a number of methods to limit our waste, with some examples including utilizing recycled packaging for connectors, regrinding thermoplastics as appropriate to supplement virgin material feedstocks, composting organic material from our employee cafeterias and reducing our paper usage.
-As a result of our efforts, we were able to reuse, recycle or recover approximately 65% of our total waste in 2021.
+As a result of our efforts, we were able to reuse, recycle or recover 67% of our total waste in 2024.
 We will continue to look for new ways to minimize our material use as we work to further reduce our waste production and deliver more sustainable products to our customers.

 + Read about how we are taking action